wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-cloud-native-observability-in-kubernetes.md

     `helm install wso2-observability . --render-subchart-notes`

 5. Make changes to the default settings of the chart if required.
 For information about configurable parameters, see [Enterprise Integrator Observability - Configuration](https://github.com/wso2/observability-ei#configuration).

-The above step deploys the complete deployment and displays instructions to access the dashboards.
-This deployment allows you to access Prometheus, Grafana, and Jaeger UIs.
+Above steps deploy the observability solution with log processing capabilities and display instructions to access the dashboards.
+With this deployment you can access Prometheus and Grafana UIs.

 ## Setting up the observability solution with logging and tracing capabilities